asempire/CheatEngineApp/README.md

 ## Installation

-The structure of the project is basedon android studio so openning it as a project in android studio and building it should be a plug and play.
+The structure of the project is based on android studio so opening it as a project in android studio and building it should be a plug and play.
-Building the app with `apktool` should also work but Ididn't test it.
+Building the app with `apktool` should also work but I didn't test it.

 ## Compiling native binaries

-If you wish to edit the natie C binaries and recompile them, make sure that you have NDK build tools that could be downloaded from [here](https://developer.android.com/ndk/downloads)
+If you wish to edit the native C binaries and recompile them, make sure that you have NDK build tools that could be downloaded from [here](https://developer.android.com/ndk/downloads)
 Once downloaded navigate to the jni directory and execute the ndk-build in the directory:

 ```shell